August Kreis

-August Byron Kreis III (born November 2, 1954) is an American neo-Nazi leader, Christian Identity minister, and convicted child molester.
+August Byron Kreis III (November 2, 1954—May 2025) was an American neo-Nazi leader, Christian Identity minister, and convicted child molester.
 He was a member of the Ku Klux Klan (KKK), the Posse Comitatus, and Aryan Nations.

 Biography

-It was during his high school days that Kreis first became interested and active in the white supremacy movement.
+Kreis first became interested and active in the white supremacy movement in high school.
 After dropping out of a Newark, New Jersey high school, he served in the U.S. Navy for nine months, but he was discharged early "based on a determination that he was not suited for military service."
 He then spent 13 years as a member of the KKK and eventually became a Klan leader.
 He joined the Posse Comitatus in the late 1980s.

-Kreis and his two daughters appeared on The Jerry Springer Show for the family's racism in 1993 and in 1995.
-On the latter episode ("A Racist Family", aired on February 20, 1995), host Jerry Springer kicked Kreis off after he made threats, stated that Springer's mother had been murdered, stated that her skin had been stretched over a frame and stated that the frame was made into a lampshade, which was stashed in the trunk of Kreis's car.

 In 1999, Kreis joined Aryan Nations.
+In 2002, there was a schism in the Aryan Nations led by Kreis, claimed to oust the founder, Richard Butler.
+This was not universally accepted and led to a schism between Butler's Idaho Aryan Nations and Kreis's Pennsylvania Aryan Nations.
+Kreis set up a 3 person high council for his schism, which included Joshua Caleb Sutter, Charles Juba, and Morris Gullet.
+At the time, Sutter was a close associate of Kreis; a local newspaper columnist called them the "dumb and dumber" of the neo-Nazi movement.
 After the death of Aryan Nations leader Richard Girnt Butler, in a power struggle, Kreis assumed leadership positions within Aryan Nations, which caused a split within the organization.

 Kreis was locally known for harassing neighbors and townspeople who he disagreed with.
 Police lodged numerous charges against him, but he was never convicted of any of them.
 After a divorce from his first wife, he was barred from contacting her.

 In 2005, he received media attention by seeking to form an Aryan Nations-al Qaeda alliance.
 CNN reported that "while August Kreis may be calling, there is no sign that al Qaeda is listening."
 His statements raised concerns about possible violations of the law and as a result, the federal government closely scrutinized his activities and finances.
 The federal government concluded that he had no link to any terrorist organization.
 In the process, the government discovered that "substantial unreported funds" were going into his bank accounts with more than $33,000 in unreported income in 2005.